sachin4208/sachin4208/README.md

 ---

-## Star Project: Bidder Executive
+## Star Project: Notpad

-**Bidder Executive** is my big project—a bidding system I made to test out my skills.
+**Notpad** is my big project—a bidding system I made to test out my skills.
 It’s got a bit of everything I’m learning!

 ### What’s Cool About It
 - Lets people bid on stuff (still figuring out real-time updates!).